-Figure 5, Sector Plan Map , shows the Proposed Plan of Subdivision and key design and siting controls for the various lots within Residential Sector Twelve.
-As required by clause 2.4.8 of the DCP, Figure 5 must also show indicatively the nature of intended development for urban residential land within 100 metres of the sector boundaries except for those parts of the sector which abut major roads (ie. Discovery Drive extension) or major open space.
+Figure 5, Sector Plan Map, shows the Proposed Plan of Subdivision and key design and siting controls for the various lots within Residential Sector Fifteen.
+As required by clause 2.4.8 of the DCP, Figure 5 must also show indicatively the nature of intended development for urban residential land within 100 metres of the sector boundaries except for those parts of the sector which abut major roads (ie. Discovery Drive extension) or major open space (ie. linear park).